LaTeX back-end

 :none

-, then no horizontal line will be drawn. - If it is a vector of integers, then the horizontal lines will be drawn only after the rows in the vector.
+, no horizontal line will be drawn. - If it is a vector of integers, the horizontal lines will be drawn only after the rows in the vector.
 Notice that the top line will be drawn if

 0